apinsard/chuse/README.md

 Installation
 ------------

-Chuse is available from the [sapher overlay][1].
+Chuse is available from [flora overlay][1].
 It is also available in the main Funtoo tree.

 Once you have added this overlay, just emerge `chuse`.